Adityaarora08/Cab-Booking-System-Full-Stack/README.md

 The site gives you the sumary of the trip with estimated cost for the trip inclusive of taxes.
 To calculate the cost for the trip, the fare of the cab per minute is multiplied with the shortest time it will take to reach from pickup to destination.
-This is calculated using the following algorithm - REFER to lines no. 130-221 in HomePage.js file for code
+This is calculated using the Dijkstra's algorithm for calculating shortest path between two nodes of a graph- REFER to lines no. 130-221 in HomePage.js file for code

 On confirmation, a confirmation mail is sent to the user email by using the SMTP protocol with elastic mail as host.